Adrien-Lucas/FMODSpline/README.md

 	Delay range defines MinDelay and MaxDelay between two similar spawns of this sound.

-[MinRandomSoundDistance] The safe distance random sounds will try to respect when spawning near from the player.
-This prevents the player from noticing a very close spatialized sound where there is nothing in the game space.
+[MinRandomSoundDistance] The safe distance random sounds will try to respect when spawning near from the listener.
+This prevents the listener from noticing a very close spatialized sound where there is nothing in the game space.

 ### Global Parameters
 ![image](https://user-images.githubusercontent.com/16429096/207068139-db8b6623-ac85-4f23-bc97-c70121453238.png)